Reply to the Comment on "Shell-Shaped Quantum Droplet in a Three-Component Ultracold Bose Gas"

 The stability of core-shell state can be inferred from its all-real excitation spectra, as reported in Fig.4 of \cite{Ma}.
 Should the system be unstable against any density fluctuation, its associated mode will develop imaginary part and grow exponentially with time to destabilize the system.
 For all the atom numbers considered in our work, we do not observe such instability.
 To further confirm the stability of core-shell structure, we add to the system a small symmetry-breaking field as the magnetic field gradient, $h_{sb}(\{{\bf r_i}\})=B'(z_3-z_1)$ with $B'(>0)$\cite{footnote_B}.
 Note that $h_{sb}$ particularly favors the dimer state where $(1,2)$ stays at $z_1>0$ and $(2,3)$ at $z_3<0$.
 We consider the thin shell case in Fig.2(a3) of our work\cite{Ma}, which was commented in \cite{Comment} as very unstable and easily decaying to dimer state with a small amount of perturbation.
 However, we observe that the shell structure is only slightly deformed under a small $B’=0.08 E_0/l_0$, rather than ending up with dimer state (here $l_0=1\mu m$ is the typical length scale of the system and $E_0=\hbar^2/(m_Kl_0^2)$).
 The failure of transiting to dimer state directly manifests the intrinsic stability of core-shell structure --- under perturbation it can adjust its density profile such that the surface tension can reach a balance with external force and help to resist further deformation of the structure.
 The common component-2 also plays a positive role here, whose core-shell structure efficiently glues 1 and 3 as similar shape.
+Still, it is possible that the thermal or high-order quantum fluctuations (beyond those captured by our extended GP ansatz) could destabilize the core-shell structure.
+Nonetheless our current calculations strongly suggest that it is observable.

 According to the scheme in \cite{Ma}, one first prepares the core-shell structure initially in an isotropic harmonic trap, which does not favor the dimer state, and then release the system from the trap.
 The system is expected to quickly relax to the ground state core-shell structure under an optimized mode-matching, as successfully implemented in recent experiment\cite{Guo2021}.
 We have confirmed the feasibility of this scheme in Fig.\ref{fig_trap}.
 At time $t=0$, the trapped system has an obviously higher shell densities than the free space case (Fig.\ref{fig_trap}(a)).
 After releasing from the trap $(t>0)$, the system quickly relaxes, and both core and shell end up with breathing oscillations around free-space profiles, see Fig.\ref{fig_trap}(b,c).
 During the whole process, the system preserves rotational symmetry and we do not observe strange geometry as described in \cite{Comment}.
 The core-shell structure is also found to be robust under small external perturbations, for the same reason as in equilibrium case.